 The Sony X900F is slightly better than the 2018 Samsung Q7CN QLED TV.
 The X900F has a much better dark room performance due to the efficient full array local dimming.
 The Samsung Q7CN, on the other hand, has a lower input lag and support for gaming features like auto low latency mode and FreeSync, which make it a better choice if you play a lot of games.
 Finally, the Q7CN can handle reflections slightly better.

-The Samsung Q7CN is a bit better than the LG SK9500, unless you will be watching from the side, in which case the LG is a better choice due to the wider viewing angles.
+The Samsung Q7CN is a bit better than the LG SK9500 unless you'll be watching from the side, in which case the LG is a better choice due to the wider viewing angles.
 When sitting directly in front, the Samsung Q7CN has deeper blacks in a dark room due to the higher native contrast ratio and better black uniformity.
 The Q7CN also has better gray uniformity and is better at handling bright room reflections.
 Finally, the Samsung Q7CN is a better choice for HDR gaming due to the lower input lag and support for the FreeSync variable refresh rate.

 The Samsung Q7CN is somewhat better than the Samsung Q8C.
 The Q7CN has better black uniformity that matters when you watch dark scenes in a dark room.
 The Q7CN can also overcome the glare of a bright room better since it can get significantly brighter.
 Finally, the Q7CN is a better choice for playing video games as it has lower input lag and supports the FreeSync variable refresh rate.